Making the Most of Bookkeeping Services

 - Be sure to establish an effective communication process with your bookkeeper.

-- You need to have a bookkeeper who knows about your industry and can proactively give valuable insights for the company.
+- You need to have a bookkeeper who knows about your industry and thus can proactively give valuable insights for the company.

 - Outsource everything you can, as often as possible.